This book review is written by Eugene Kernes

 Genre = History

-Intriguing Connections = 1) Get To Know This Worlds' People, Regions, Cities, Nations, and Empires (South Africa) 2) Biographies: Auto, Memoir, and Other Types, 3) War, 4) The Persecuted and The Persecutors, 5) Why Conflict Occurs And How To Resolve Them?,
+Intriguing Connections = 1) Get To Know The Peoples Of The World (South Africa) 2) Biographies: Auto, Memoir, and Other Types, 3) War, 4) The Persecuted and The Persecutors, 5) Why Conflict Occurs And How To Resolve Them?,

 Nelson Mandela was the first legitimately elected president of South Africa.
 A rule that inherited a need to integrate many disparate groups.
 This is a personal account of the military aspect of integration, the merging of disparate groups into a homogenous defense force.
 To facilitate this goal, an external neutral group would be brought in to provide an honest assessment, which would also provide an external stamp of approval.
 A group to oversee integration, education and training, and transparency and fairness.
 The external neutral party was the British Military Advisory and Training Team which would witness and report on four of the major military groups.
 There is an understanding that happens between soldiers, regardless of whom they serve.
 What was learned from the early exchanges was that there was no desire for a civil war.
 They all had experienced hardships, and knew that change was needed.
 There was much understanding, but also misunderstanding as different cultures collided.
 Peace was wanted, but tension could not be avoided and was made worse by a few who caused disruptions.